bao1981105/bao1981105.github.io/_posts/2020-03-22-style-transfer-vgg16.md

         Gram Matrix: https://en.wikipedia.org/wiki/Gramian_matrix
     """

-    ## get the batch_size, depth, height, and width of the Tensor
     batch_size, d, h, w = tensor.size()
     ## reshape it, so we're multiplying the features for each channel
     matrix = tensor.view(d, h * w)